Seneca-BSA/bsa/docs/seh500/lab8.md

 - [FRDM-K66F Freedom Module User’s Guide](https://www.nxp.com/webapp/Download?colCode=FRDMK66FUG) ([PDF](FRDMK66FUG.pdf))
 - [Kinetis K66 Reference Manual](https://www.nxp.com/webapp/Download?colCode=K66P144M180SF5RMV2) ([PDF](K66P144M180SF5RMV2.pdf))

-In this last lab of the course, we'll use program in assembly language and C programming language interchangeablely and explore the advantage and disadvantage of using a high-level language.
+In this last lab of the course, we'll use code in assembly language and C programming language interchangeablely and explore the advantage and disadvantage of using a high-level language.

 ## Procedures

 ### Reading Input using Polling

-1. First, let's setup out project in a similar manner as Lab 7.
-Create a new project ensure the following driver is available in addition to the default settings.
+1. First, let's setup our project in a similar manner as Lab 7.
+Create a new project and ensure the following driver is available in addition to the default settings.

     - pit

     If there are missing driver and SDK components from your project, you may add them at any time by clicking **Manage SDK Component** at the top of the project explorer or **Right click on the project > SDK Management > Manage SDK Component**.

-1. Use the **ConfigTools > Config Tools Overview** or right click on your project in the **Project Explorer** and Open the **MCUXpresso Config Tools > Open Tools Overview** windows to enable he following:
+1. Use the **ConfigTools > Config Tools Overview** or right click on your project in the **Project Explorer** and open the **MCUXpresso Config Tools > Open Tools Overview** windows to enable he following:

     Under Pins > Functional groups, ensure the followings are enabled: